Naruita/hello-world/README.md

 That was quite a bit, I'll wrap up by saying that I hit Diamond 1 in Valorant. ;)

+##### 31/12/2022

+I'm out of college!
+No, I don't mean dropped out.
+But, I don't have to stay at the college and attend courses offline anymore.

+I'm not going to write too much about the past year, despite it being really cool simply because I wrote a [post](https://datadi.murgi.org/posts/for-the-new-year/) about it instead.
+I haven't quite discovered or learnt anything new per se with regards to tech, but I did manage to [fix up my neovim environment](https://datadi.murgi.org/posts/dotfiles/) to work much better.

+I don't know how, but I'm Ascendant 1 in Valorant now.

 ---
 <p align="right"><i>dat-adi</i></p>